NodeArt/pimcore/doc/Development_Documentation/03_Documents/01_Editables/40_WYSIWYG.md

 The complete list of configuration options you can find in the [CKEditor toolbar documentation](http://docs.ckeditor.com/#!/guide/dev_toolbar).

 The WYSIWYG editable allows us to specify the toolbar.
 If you have to limit styling options (for example only basic styles like `<b>` tag and lists would be allowed), just use `toolbarGroups` option.
-There is also the option to disable the pimcore generated default toolbar by setting the option `toolbarGroups` explicitly to `false`.
-In this case, either the configuration from the customConfig-file or if absent the ckeditor default will be loaded.

 <div class="code-section">